 The clients arrived in Syros with weather too strong to sail.
-We waited for the wind to subside in Finikas harbor for about a day and a half, and although we were stuck, we made the best out of the situation.
-The most memorable part of our (first) night in Syros was a pot-lock barbeque on the peer.
+We waited for the wind to subside in Finikas harbour for about a day and a half, and although we were stuck, we made the best out of the situation.
+The most memorable part of our (first) night in Syros was a pot-lock barbeque on the pier.

-The harbor master gave us octopus, lamb, tuna, sausages, bread and even more to grill.
-We had enough food and wine for our ten clients, myself (first-mate), Patrik, the harbor master, and all the others from the harbor who joined the barbeque!
+The harbour master gave us octopus, lamb, tuna, sausages, bread and even more to grill.
+We had enough food and wine for our ten clients, myself (first-mate), Patrik, the harbour master, and all the others from the harbour who joined the barbeque!

 It was a beautiful night full of great food and a plethora of different people from different walks of life laughing and joking together for hours.
 And after all was finished, we went back to the boat, sat on deck together, and played card games under the stars.

-The weather was not in our favor, but it didn’t get in the way of us all having an incredible time and making the most out of an unfortunate situation.
+The weather was not in our favour, but it didn’t get in the way of us all having an incredible time and making the most out of an unfortunate situation.